 ITR-1 vs ITR-2: Which Income Tax Return Form Should You File?

-ITR-1, popularly called Sahaj, is the simplest income tax return form meant for Indian resident individuals with straightforward income sources.
+ITR-1 or Sahaj is the simplest income tax return form meant for Indian resident individuals with straightforward income sources.
 If your total income is under INR 50 lakh and it primarily comes from salary or pension, one house property, and other sources like interest from savings or fixed deposits, ITR-1 is the right choice.

-Comparison Between ITR-1 and ITR-2
+Comparison Table Between ITR-1 and ITR-2

 Understand the key distinctions between ITR-1 and ITR-2, from eligibility and income types to disclosures and reporting requirements.